microsoft/vscode-docs/docs/getstarted/userinterface.md

 ## Minimap

-A Minimap (code outline) gives you a high-level overview of your source code which is very useful for quick navigation and code understanding.
+A Minimap (code outline) gives you a high-level overview of your source code, which is useful for quick navigation and code understanding.
 A file's minimap is shown on the right side of the editor.
 You can click or drag the shaded area to quickly jump to different sections of your file.

 ![minimap](images/userinterface/minimap.png)